Info & Pricing

 Group Rates available on Weekends.
 Our group rate is $5 off each kayak and applies to any group that rents 5 or more Kayaks!
 We encourage large groups to fill out waivers ahead of time, download one HERE

 We also REQUIRE anyone under the age of 18 to download and print a waiver ahead of time so that you can have it signed by a parent or legal guardian if they will NOT be accompanying you!
-Please ensure that they write down their contact info for “Emergency Telephone Number” so that we can call & verify that they signed it or in the case of any emergency!!
+Please also have your any parent/ legal guardian text our number with a matching photo ID along with a text expressing written consent for any minor they are legally responsible for!!

 FYI: Week Day pricing is cheaper because you get the full experience of kayaking, which sometimes means helping get your kayak to the water, the possibility of not having someone at the end point to assist you in getting out of your kayak, or even helping load your kayak onto the trailer!
 We’ll let you in on a little secret, though: the week days are not as busy and therefore much more peaceful and enjoyable.
 Don’t worry, you can thank us by helping 🙂